 Recovery from Esophageal Dilation

-After the esophageal dilation, patients may experience a mild sore throat.
+After the esophageal dilation, patients rarely experience a mild sore throat.
 Most patients do not experience any other symptoms after the procedure and can resume a regular diet the next day.
 Patients may be monitored in a recovery area, especially after receiving anesthesia, and should arrange for a ride home after the procedure.
 Since it is commonly performed as an outpatient procedure, patients can often return home the same day as the procedure.

 Risks of Esophageal Dilation